 - As we know from different sources, the eBay Global Shipping Program is not supported under eBay payments during the beta and also the idea of losing PayPal till summer 2019 is such a frustration for the sellers.
 Don’t you think this can lead to a reduction in sales from customers around the world and perhaps result in many sellers that decided to stop doing business with eBay?
 Do you think it’s likely to happen?

-- And finally how will the bookkeeping be organized at initial launch?
+- And finally, how will the bookkeeping be organized at the initial launch?
 If there is no more PayPal feed payment information then do the sellers need to manually update their account records?

 For the first time in 20 years, eBay is to create a unified payment platform with a single sign in.
 A majority of retailers in the world do the same.
 Is that for good?
 Only time will tell.